WHAT THEY DIDN'T BURN

 This book is meticulously researched and incredibly well-written…It's not dry and dusty, instead reads like fiction through good writing.
 It doesn't dramatize or become hyper emotional for effect.
 It's just so real.
 So frighteningly real and true… (click for full review)

-Praise from Those Who Know...
+Praise From Those Who Know...

 " . . .
 A remarkable historiographical achievement that blends the narrative pleasures of a detective story with the intellectual fireworks of a micro-history.
 In tracing the evidence and reconstructing the facts concerning a single Auschwitz prisoner, Laytner has made a major contribution to the history of that camp and, as such, to our understanding of the Holocaust.